-The local delivery and courier industry’s shift towards using independent contractors as drivers has had unexpected results.
+The local delivery and courier industry’s shift toward using independent contractors as drivers has had unexpected results.
 The movement started because owners wanted to increase flexibility, avoid tax, and reduce insurance costs.
 But as a recent article in the San Francisco Chronicle pointed out, the shift to an independent contractor model has combined with a mobile app to create a highly flexible and available workforce that is no longer captive.

 With the rise of Uber, Lyft, and others, taxi companies in the San Francisco Bay Area are losing access to their independent contract drivers at an alarming rate.
 Many taxi companies are unable even to put cabs on the road, since so many drivers have switched to the upstart providers.
 Gone are the days where drivers were forced to work for taxi companies to get access to fares.

 The local delivery industry is about to experience exactly the same disruption.
-In fact, this industry is even more ripe for disruption since it is a larger market ($46 billion), it has no national branding (the taxi industry at least has Yellow Cab), and the model has already been proven with the ride-sharing services.
+In fact, this industry is even more ripe for disruption, since it is a larger market ($46 billion), it has no national branding (the taxi industry at least has Yellow Cab), and the model has already been proven with the ride-sharing services.

 Historically, UPS and FedEx have had a fairly predictable mix of residential and business deliveries.
 The rapid growth of e-commerce, however, is driving more and more residential volume.
 As the mix shifts, the volume “spike” associated with the holidays gets worse every year.
-In 2013, the numbers were dramatic – not only did the percentage of residential deliveries hit an all-time high, but overall volume was also up, as consumers did more of their buying online.
+In 2013, the numbers were dramatic: not only did the percentage of residential deliveries hit an all-time high, but overall volume was also up, as consumers did more of their buying online.

 As the local delivery industry moves forward, this phenomenon will be the new normal.
 For UPS and FedEx, there is a huge cost to handling volume spikes.
 Why?
 Carriers need larger facilities, more aircraft, and more drivers during a spike, logistics that they don’t need during the rest of the year.
-As spikes grow more overwhelming, this under-utilized capacity will become more costly to maintain.
+As spikes grow more overwhelming, this underutilized capacity will become more costly to maintain.
 Based on the new normal, and the widespread failure over the holidays, here are a few predictions for what’s ahead:Expect to see UPS and FedEx roll back delivery promise times next year in order to avoid failures and reduce infrastructure investment;

-Expect Amazon to continue investing in its network of local carriers as an alternative to UPS and FedEx and an outlet for spikes.
-And expect other retailers to follow suit faster than they have in the past: They learned the hard way with Prime that they can’t sit back for too long;
+1. Expect Amazon to continue investing in its network of local carriers as an alternative to UPS and FedEx and an outlet for spikes.
+And expect other retailers to follow suit faster than they have in the past: they learned the hard way with Prime that they can’t sit back for too long;

-Amazon will roll out its own fleet in dense areas both to reduce dependency on UPS and in support of same-day delivery.
-The Amazon Fresh vehicles (https://fresh.amazon.com/) are a clear sign that the company wants to create a closed network that’s a competitive advantage;
+2. Amazon will roll out its own fleet in dense areas both to reduce dependency on UPS and in support of same-day delivery.
+The Amazon Fresh vehicles (https://fresh.amazon.com/) are a clear sign that the company wants to create a closed network that’s a competitive advantage; and,

-UPS and FedEx will need to innovate further on delivery options, including Sunday, same-day, and scheduled delivery, to meet growing customer expectations and alleviate volume spikes.
+3. UPS and FedEx will need to innovate further on delivery options, including Sunday, same-day, and scheduled delivery, to meet growing customer expectations and alleviate volume spikes.

 Is Uber expanding from the taxi sector into the local delivery industry?
 And if so, can Uber leverage its existing network of drivers and technology to perform deliveries?